Ventrosky/web-projects/README.md

 Web page for the raspberry pi, configured as access point, used during the Pisa CoderDojo.
 Here kids can download the installaton files for the Scratch 2 Editor Offline and also contains one of the daily activities: "Scratch Dices", where the objective is to make a story/scene using random snippets of code and sprites.
 * activity demo: https://codepen.io/BuccaneerDev/full/LdvKmm/

+## hackernews-client

+Application I have built while reading the book [The Road to Learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
+* Using: ReactJS, Javascript ES6 & Sass.

 ## mail-signature

 Just a simple HTML email signature template.